kkhuang81/AdaptKry/README.md

 ## Optimizing Polynomial Graph Filters: A Novel Adaptive Krylov Subspace Approach

-**AdaptKry** is a polynomial graph filter optimized by adaptive Krylov basis.
-This repository contains the source codes of UniFilter, data process, and split generation codes.
+**AdaptKry** is a polynomial graph filter enhanced by utilizing the adaptive Krylov basis.
+This repository contains the source codes of UniFilter.
 For detailed information about **AdaptKry**, please refer to our paper in **WWW 2024**.
 If any issues are observed, please contact Keke Huang, thanks!